PaperMC/Starlight/TECHNICAL_DETAILS.md

 on the average - it just helps with those edge cases at maximum world heights.

-### Faster Chunk Loading and Generation
+### Faster chunk Loading and Generation
 While it might seem that faster chunk loading/generation is only a good thing, it really isn't in all cases.
 For example, the amplified world gen test showed this.
-Chunk gen was considerably faster, however: The video clearly shows the client is stuttering a lot more!
+Chunk gen was considerably faster, however: The video clearly shows that the client is stuttering a lot more!
 As expected, when you throw more chunks at the client, and then combine it with Mojang's top tier rendering code, you get a bottleneck.
 Stuttering is no fun, probably much better on the